 - The second group is represented by Burley’s De Puritate, the chapters on consequence in Ockham’s Summa Logicae (III-3), a few Pseudo-Ockham treatises, and the Liber consequentiarium (edited in Schupp 1988).
 In these texts, the concept of (intrinsic and extrinsic) middles and other topical concepts occupy a prominent place.
 They display a much deeper interest in the very nature of consequence than the previous group, presenting general definitions and criteria for what is to count as a consequence, as well as divisions of kinds of consequence.

-- The third group is represented by Buridan's treatise on consequence and the treatises inspired by it, most notably Albert of Saxony's (a chapter of his Perutilis logica) and Marsilius of Inghen's (as yet unedited) treatise on consequence.
-There is also the interesting commentary on the Prior Analyics formerly attributed to Scotus[,8] which is thought to have been composed before or in any case independently of Buridan's treatise (Lagerlund 2000, chapter 6).
+- The third group is represented by Buridan’s treatise on consequence and the treatises inspired by it, most notably Albert of Saxony’s (a chapter of his Perutilis logica) and Marsilius of Inghen’s (as yet unedited) treatise on consequence.
+There is also the interesting commentary on the Prior Analyics formerly attributed to Scotus[,8] which is thought to have been composed before or in any case independently of Buridan’s treatise (Lagerlund 2000, chapter 6).
 In these treatises, topical vestiges such as the doctrine of intrinsic and extrinsic middles have disappeared completely.
 What characterizes them as a group is the definition of formal consequence based on the substitutivity criterion, in the spirit of (ST) (more on this below).
-This tradition can be referred to as the Parisian/continental tradition on consequences.
+This tradition is usually referred to as the Parisian/continental tradition on consequences.

 - The fourth group of treatises is predominantly British, and is represented by a significantly greater number of surviving treatises than group (3).
-It is represented by the treatises of Robert Fland, John of Holland, Richard Billingham, Richard Lavenham, Ralph Strode, and the Logica Oxoniensis, among others (Ashworth and Spade 1992).
+It is represented by the treatises by Robert Fland, John of Holland, Richard Billingham, Richard Lavenham, Ralph Strode, and the Logica Oxoniensis, among others (Ashworth and Spade 1992).
 What characterizes this group as such is the definition of formal consequence in terms of containment of the consequent in the antecedent, in the spirit of (Co), usually interpreted in epistemic terms.